Yandex Cloud

 The certificate must be located in the same folder as your CDN resource.

-6. To enable request redirection on a CDN resource:
+• Optionally, to enable request redirection on a CDN resource, do the following:

 1. Enable Redirect requests.